4.4 pde.solvers package

 Parameters:

-• pde (PDEBase) – The instance describing the pde that needs to be solved
+• pde (PDEBase) – The partial differential equation that should be solved

 • maxiter (int) – The maximal number of iterations per step